-With all that said, you will need to find the right card for international use: banks like Santander are often very good in this department.
+With all that said, you will need to find the right card for international use.
+Banks like Santander are often very good in this department.

-A Credit Card always needs to be used in conjunction with some form of ready cash and possibly a Debit Card, as you should never withdraw money abroad, or buy foreign currency with a Credit Card.
+When you search for a credit card provider, you need to implicitly state that you don’t want foreign exchange fees.
+A credit card always needs to be used in conjunction with some form of ready cash and possibly a Debit Card, as you should never withdraw money abroad, or buy foreign currency with a Credit Card.

-You should think of a good international Credit Card on similar lines as a prepaid travel card.
+You should think of a good international credit card on similar lines as a prepaid travel card.

-Additionally, with a Credit Card your purchases over £100 and less than £30,000, which are faulty or fail to materialize are protected under consumer legislation called ‘Section 75’.
+Additionally, with a credit card, your purchases over £100 and less than £30,000, which are faulty or fail to materialize are protected under consumer legislation called ‘Section 75’.

 Carry a Cash Card

+Debit cards often charge fees when withdrawing currency from a foreign ATM, and these can add up quickly.
+Carrying too much cash can be disastrous if it is lost or stolen.
 Understanding travel money rates and how to get the best exchange rates will save you money in the long run.

 It’s also a good idea to split up your money, so try and keep a bit of pocket money where you can easily access while keeping your cards in more discrete place.